 BJP’s big test as Vokkaliga dominated south Karnataka region polls today

 New Delhi, Apr 17: It would be a battle royale in Karnataka.
-14 constituencies are polling today in the southern part of the state and the BJP is up against the Congress and JD(S), which is considered to be stronger in the region.
+14 constituencies are polling today in the southern part of the state and the Bharatiya Janata Party (BJP) is up against the Congress and Janata Dal-Secular(JD-S), which is considered to be stronger in the region.

 Out of the 14 seats, 14 fall in the Old Mysore region, which is known to be a Vokkaliga stronghold.
 Polling is also being held in Shimoga and Davangere.